A preview of this weekend's upcoming high school football games. When, where and who does your school play?

 Pleasantville (0-1) at Penns Grove (0-1)

-10:30 a.m.
-Thursday Pleasantville comes off a 14-6 loss to Ocean City.
-Greyhounds wide receiver Khalil Witherspoon caught four passes for 64 yards and a TD.
+Pleasantville comes off a 14-6 loss to Ocean City.
+Greyhounds wide receiver Khalil Witherspoon caught four passes for 64 yards and TD.
 Penns Grove opened with a 33-22 loss to Burlington City.

 Clayton (1-0) at Lower Cape May Regional (1-0)